 Itchy skin due to reactions to cleaning products or sunburn can be soothed by adding 2 cups oatmeal into a lukewarm bath and soaking in it for 30-60 minutes.
 For added benefits, gently scrub the oatmeal directly over the itchy areas to cool and soothe.

-Best for sunburns, mosquito bites, eczema, and psoriasis, the menthol in aloe vera gel cools, hydrates, and forms a protective layer that blocks impurities like dust and bacteria from entering the skin pores.
+Aloe vera is one of the best home remedies for itchy skin.
+It is ideal for sunburns, mosquito bites, eczema, and psoriasis, the menthol in aloe vera gel cools, hydrates, and forms a protective layer that blocks impurities like dust and bacteria from entering the skin pores.

 Simply slice a piece of aloe leaf, squeeze out the gel, and apply directly over itchy patches.
 In case of irritation, dilute the gel with water before use.
 It may also leave the skin feeling tight, so apply moisturizer after rinsing the gel.